integral-io/Business-in-a-Box/README.md

 - Set SAML user email attribute to `email`
 - Set SAML group attribute to `groups`
 - Ensure Sign Requests is _checked_.
-- Set the Service provider private key to the PKCS8 key generated in the [Syncope + Sonarqube SAML Prereqs](#SAML-Prequesite).
+- Set the Service provider private key to the PKCS8 key generated in the [Syncope + SonarQube SAML Prereqs](#SAML-Prequesite).
-- Set the Service provider certificate to the certificate generated in the [Syncope + Sonarqube SAML Prereqs](#SAML-Prequesite).
+- Set the Service provider certificate to the certificate generated in the [Syncope + SonarQube SAML Prereqs](#SAML-Prequesite).

 #### [Apache Archivia](https://github.com/apache/archiva)
 An artifact repository - it stores and provides access to code artifacts such as executables, jars, etc.